Ensembl/ensembl-genomio/docs/cicd_gitlab.md

 ```
 to your trigger jobs whenever possible.

-* We're trying to use `:` devided "namespace" qualifiers for stage and job names.
+* We're trying to use `:` decided "namespace" qualifiers for stage and job names.

 * Feel free to use template/generic jobs with names startting from `.` and `extends` keyword (see [`extends` descripion](https://docs.gitlab.com/ee/ci/yaml/#extends)